 Note: We have deleted the sections which ask for family information and health.
-It’s not relevant to a foreign applicant but just sympathise with the local applicants for a moment in that they have to list who their family is and where they work as well as declare any health issues.
+It’s not relevant to a foreign applicant but let’s just take this moment to sympathise with the local applicants, who have to list who their family is and where they work, as well as declare any health issues.

 Work experience and language ability

 You would notice that there is not much room to describe your job role.
 In an English resume, you are often asked to go into brief detail as to what projects you worked on and what achievements you might have made at the company.
 NOT in Korea.
 All they want is the basic information about your role.
 For example – I was a HR generalist; I was a Salesman of ABC Product; Accounting of B Subsidiary; I was IT support.
 Recruiters will also ask for your mode of leaving your previous companies.
 Were you fired?
 Did you quit?
 Did the contract end?
 Or are you still currently employed?

 Now for the language section; the three categories you can see is to express what level you are in that particular language.
 Left to right is (Expert; Intermediate; Beginner) then on the next table you will have to list down the proof (if any) that you have the claimed language ability.
 This is based on the Korean love of standardized testing of languages – The TOEIC’s; IELTS; HSK etc. If you have taken the TOPIK Korean test then list the details down here.
 If you are a native of a particular language then naturally no certification required – simply state you are a native speaker.